LIVE · 526 PROCEDURES · 596 CLINICS

 Type 2 Diabetes Is Reversible

-Half of newly-diagnosed T2D can reach remission.
+Half of recently-diagnosed T2D can reach remission.
 Here’s the 12-week protocol.

 By Dr. Elena Ruiz·Updated Mar 30·11 min read·Saves $4.2k/yr

-f you were diagnosed with type 2 diabetes in the last six months, there's roughly a coin flip's chance you can reverse it.
+f you were diagnosed with type 2 diabetes in the last few years, there's a real chance you can reverse it.
 Not "manage."
 Reverse.
 Come off medication.
 Go back to an A1C under 6.0.
-The window is real, but narrow: the longer you carry the disease, the harder remission becomes.
+The window is real but closes with time: the longer you carry the disease, the harder remission becomes.

 I.